Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 ## Smart contracts

-[BinancePool](https://bscscan.com/address/0x66bea595aefd5a65799a920974b377ed20071118) — contract on Binance Smart Chain where the user sends their initial staking or unstaking request.
+[BinancePool Logic](https://bscscan.com/address/0x173645c3E0ed39d127A6861c7fDF4c7E5Fb94355) and [BinancePool Proxy](https://bscscan.com/address/0x66bea595aefd5a65799a920974b377ed20071118) — contracts on Binance Smart Chain where the user sends their initial staking or unstaking request.

 [aBNBb](https://bscscan.com/token/0xbb1aa6e59e5163d8722a122cd66eba614b59df0d) — contract on Binance Smart Chain that mints or burns aBNBb tokens for the user in 1:1 ratio with the staked amount.